MarcinKilarski/Website-Audit/seo/seo-instructions.md

 #### Example of Recommendation

-Your home page receives the highest number of incoming internal links ([# of links]), increasing its chance to rank well in a search.
+Your homepage receives the highest number of incoming internal links ([# of links]), increasing its chance to rank well in a search.
 However, [page X and page Y] pages, for which you would like to improve the ranking, receive only 26 incoming internal links each.

 You should consider adding more links on your site that point to these pages.
 Creating more pages with helpful content related to [PAGE X and PAGE Y] could be a great way of doing this.